makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

 * when datasets transfer well (Vu+ 2020; Pruksachatkun+ 2020)
-* researchers usually pick datasets that seem similar to the target, whether due to format, domain, or something else.
-To investigate common sense
+* researchers usually pick datasets that seem similar to the target, whether due to format, domain, or something else
 * we compare how the RAINBOW tasks transfer to each other
   * against two other popular dataset collections: GLUE and SuperGLUE